Large Language Models are not Fair Evaluators: Experiments

 \subsection{Experimental Setup and Metric}

-We use the OpenAI API to conduct our experiments and set the generated temperature to $0$ for deterministic generation results.
-For the multiple evidence calibration strategy, we set the temperature to $1$ and sample three evidence chains.
-The averaged score of different chains is adopted as the final result.
-We use the accuracy and kappa correlation coefficient \cite{mchugh2012interrater} with human annotation results to measure the performance of different evaluators.
+We use the OpenAI API to conduct our experiments (``gpt-3.5-turbo-0301'' for ChatGPT, and ``gpt-4'' for GPT-4).
+For the methods that do not need to sample multiple generation results, we set the generated temperature to $0$ for deterministic generation results.
+For the multiple evidence strategy, we set the temperature to $1$ and sample three generation results ($k=3$).
+We use the accuracy and kappa correlation coefficient \cite{mchugh2012interrater} with the final majority of human annotation results to measure the performance of different evaluators and evaluation methods.
+When calculating the results for methods that do not utilize BPC, we randomize the order of the two responses from the assistants and calculate the average results of 100 runs to ensure stable results.